Last week at Pizza & 40s, Kara Goldin, the founder of Hint, told a story that fired me up.

 And because Goldin – who had never worked in the food industry before – launched Hint on the premise that Americans deserve a natural, low-sugar beverage, she wasn’t willing to use the easy fix that most beverage brands use: preservatives.

-Daunted and worried that she couldn’t scale the company, Goldin called a Coke executive who she was hoping would take over the company.
+Worried that she couldn’t scale the company, Goldin called a Coke executive who she was hoping would take over the company.

 “Listen, I’m in San Francisco.
 I’ve never done beverages before.
 I worked in tech and you can just have this company.
 I launched it, we’re in 10 markets around the Bay Area, and it’s doing pretty well.”